tsealex/de-crast/Git-tutorial.md

 time you will only use **$(some number)** main commands.
 Those commands are the ones I will cover here.

-Git is actually just a commandline tool, but the website [github][1] has made a fantastic ecosystem around this tool.
-I will be framing this tutorial around the idea that you are using [github][1] to host your project.
-I will also go into some of the features [github][1] provides for project management.
+Git is actually just a command line tool, but the website [GitHub][1] has made a fantastic ecosystem around this tool.
+I will be framing this tutorial around the idea that you are using [GitHub][1] to host your project.
+I will also go into some of the features [GitHub][1] provides for project management.
-This tutorial assumes you already have a working [github][1] account up and running, and are aware how to start a new repo on the page.
+This tutorial assumes you already have a working [GitHub][1] account up and running, and are aware how to start a new repo on the page.
 So without further adieu, let's get started.